Scroll Top

 • The same course may not be used to fulfill both the Research & Discovery requirement and the High Impact requirement.

-The chart below provides the ‘overlapping’ rules for the IDEAs in Action curriculum.
+</ul class=”faq-answer”> The chart below provides the ‘overlapping’ rules for the IDEAs in Action curriculum.

-FY-Seminar or FY-Launch +
+FY-Seminar or FY-Launch

----checkmark YEScheckmark YES NO NO
+---checkmark YEScheckmark YEScheckmark YEScheckmark YES NO

-Focus Capacities +checkmark YES---checkmark YEScheckmark YES NO
+Focus Capacities checkmark YES---checkmark YEScheckmark YEScheckmark YES NO

-High-Impact Experience +checkmark YEScheckmark YES---checkmark YEScheckmark YES
+High-Impact Experience checkmark YEScheckmark YES---checkmark YEScheckmark YEScheckmark YES

 Your Tar Heel Tracker will optimize the best use of courses for fulfilling Gen Ed requirements.
 Your Gen Ed progress bar and summary report will reference courses approved for two Focus Capacities and which requirement it’s being used to fulfill.